-- 7.4.1.
-Section 3.3.20 of the Landscape Assessment (page 122 Doc Ref 6.4.18.3) states that 'There would be no effect on the South Downs International Dark Sky Reserve or 'dark skies' within the SDNP due to the implementation of embedded environmental measures within the Commitments Register (Document Reference: 7.22) (C-22, C-66, and C-200)'. - 7.4.2.
-C-22 sets out core working hours, which in winter months would extend into periods of darkness, requiring lighting to assist construction work. - 7.4.3.
-C-66 is an overarching statement and provides no indication of detail regarding lighting. - 7.4.4.
-C-200 sets out limitations to lighting to minimise effects.

-7.4.5.
-Lighting will inevitable be required and cannot be considered to be without adverse effects.
-In addition the setting of 'core hours' implies that there could be extension of working hours.
-The SDNPA have concerns that the adverse effects of lighting are not considered in the LVIA, which is a substantial omission in the ES, in light of the SDNP's status as an International Dark Sky Reserve.
+- 8.5.1.
+The Landscape Assessment (APP-169, Section 3.3.20, page 122) states that 'There would be no effect on the South Downs International Dark Sky Reserve or 'dark skies' within the SDNP due to the implementation of embedded environmental measures within the Commitments Register (Document Reference: 7.22) (C-22, C-66, and C-200)'. - 8.5.2.
+Commitment C-22 sets out core working hours, which in winter months would extend into periods of darkness, requiring lighting to assist construction work. - 8.5.3.
+Commitment C-66 is an overarching statement and provides no indication of detail regarding lighting. - 8.5.4.
+Whilst Commitment C-200 sets out that 'construction lighting will be limited to directional task lighting' the SDNPA would suggest that this would not be the case, based on a number of factors.
+Firstly, the core working hours set out in the Commitments Register include times extending into periods of darkness during winter months, requiring lighting to assist construction work.
+The areas where trenchless crossing techniques are proposed to be employed (including areas of intrinsic rural darkness) require lighting 24 hours a day when being undertaken.
+The experience the SDNPA have had in respect of Rampion 1 construction also suggests that work will be taking place during periods of darkness, requiring further lighting. - 8.5.5.
+Lighting is therefore considered to be inevitably required and cannot be considered to be without adverse effects.
+These therefore need to be properly taken into consideration as a separate landscape effect. - 8.5.6.
+The SDNPA suggest that any additional lighting can affect dark skies and have concerns that the adverse effects of lighting are not considered in the LVIA as a separate effect, which is a substantial omission in the ES in light of the SDNP's status as an International Dark Sky Reserve.

-8. LANDSCAPE AND VISUAL: MITIGATION
+9. LANDSCAPE AND VISUAL: MITIGATION

-8.1.
-Outline Landscape and Ecology Management Plan (Doc Ref 7.10):
+9.1.
+Outline Landscape and Ecology Management Plan (APP-232):